kmunilakshman9/test2/README.md

 # test2
-this project for web application
+this project is for web application